Electric Bike in Ireland

 Switching to electric bikes for your morning commute could be the best thing you ever did!

 E-Bikes Offer Ireland a Sustainable, Practical Choice

 The e-bike is two wheels of easy cycling fun, but what other benefits does it have?
 Read on to find out why you should buy an e-bike, asap.

 That’s right – an E-bike saves you money.
 Instead of forking out for petrol or gas, ongoing car maintenance costs, or ticket prices on trains, you could spend your weeks commuting fees on an E-bike and never look back.
-The electronic bike lets you pedal when you want to, use the motor to get you uphill, and never needs an MOT.
+Electric bikes let you pedal when you want to, use the motor to get you uphill, and never needs an MOT.
 The only viable question is why we’re not all riding one…?

 Tired of filling your car with petrol only for it to spew toxic fumes into the atmosphere?
 Is non-leaded petrol no longer doing it for you?
 If you want to be more sustainable in your daily travel choices, an E-bike will make that switch for you, without the ongoing vehicle costs you are used to.